 I usually like to wait a day after viewing before I write a review on a film, but in instances where I get an overwhelming feeling that I’ve settled on a theme, I go right in.

 Let me start off by saying that I am a fan of Quentin Tarantino, though I have to always double-check to make sure I’m spelling his name right.
 Off the top of the head I know he’s a film buff who loves Spaghetti Westerns.
-I also remember reading somewhere that he watched most or all the movies in the video store he worked at when he was younger.
-His films always have gruesome violence and witty dialogue.
-I could go on and on.
+I also remember reading somewhere that he worked at a video store when he was younger and may have watched every VHS in the place.
+What’s a VHS you ask?
+Long story.
+To finish off this quick bio, If I had to choose I’d say gruesome violence and witty dialogue are his two most recognizable trademarks.

 The film starts off with a creative screen format which now makes even more sense to me then it did when I first saw it.
 I’m not going to spend much time on the story here because the truth is I’m pretty sure I’m going to have to do some research to fully understand it.